How to Get Rid of Locusts

 A single locust might not do much harm.
 However, if they bring friends, your garden can vanish almost overnight.

-They’ll eat leaves, stems, flowers, and fruit, and a swarm can leave you with only jagged bits of stem poking out of the ground where a lush garden was only a few days before.
+They’ll eat leaves, stems, flowers, and fruit alike.
+A decent locust population can leave you with only jagged bits of stem poking out of the ground where a lush garden was only a few days before.

 Are Locusts Really Edible?